King-of-Ark/King-of-Ark/README.md

 - Entrys can 'see' 4 fields wide.
 If they spot another entry on their way to the current King they would attack this entry first.

-- The second letter of the `transactionID` defines in which round the entry enters the battlefield.
-Example: `as56df19de372bcdd245211e15c33c21sd123fsdf58f6cd20e4e6594531082` s -> 19 turns after the `entry` before.